allejok96/jw-scripts/README.md

 ## Get started

-> From time to time the master branch may be in heavy development with new and untested features.
+> From time to time the master branch may have untested features.
 You may have better luck finding a "stable" version under the [releases](https://github.com/allejok96/jw-scripts/releases) page.

 Take a look at [installation methods](https://github.com/allejok96/jw-scripts/wiki/Installation) to get up and running.